andepraveenofficial/python-tutorial/00 Material/Python.md

 ### Variable

+- Variables are used to store data during program execution.
-Variables are like containers. we can use these containers to store data during program execution. we can mention a name for identify a particular container.
-So those named Containers are called variables. we can manipulate the data in the containers by referring that variable name. we can store different types of data in the containers.
+- Variables are like containers. we can use these containers to store data during program execution.
+- we can mention a name for identify a particular container.
+So those named Containers are called variables.
+- we can manipulate the data in the containers by referring that variable name.
+- we can store different types of data in the containers.
 In programming languages, we have some categories in data.

 Python supports various data types: